DanielAlejandroMartin/Kappa_C/README.md

 Simulations programmed mainly by Daniel A. Martin and Eyisto J. Aguilar Trejo, using gfortran and bash.
 Mouse brain activity download also requiered the use of modified jupyter-notebook algorithms.

-Each computation requires several SIMPLE  codes.
+Each computation requires several simple  codes.
-We have left some already computed results to speed up user experience.
+We have left some already computed results to ease code check.

 SIMULATIONS FOLDER/DIRECTORY
 ****************************